Indulge your love of peppermint oil with these 30 plus uses for peppermint in hair, beauty, and health.

 - Add 2 drops of peppermint oil to a smoothie or juice for a refreshing kick.

 - Do you like drinking infused water?
 Add 2 drops of peppermint oil to the infuser to improve respiratory functions.
 Read Best Water Infuser Recipes for Weight Loss.

-- Add a few drops of peppermint oil a latte, mocha, tea or hot chocolate for a memorable experience.
+- Add a few drops of peppermint oil to a latte, mocha, tea, or hot chocolate for a memorable experience.